 - Participating in at least one activity in each of the three streams (science and technology, fitness and nutrition, and teamwork and communication).

-- Submitting a one- to two-minute video in which they talk a bit about a provided space topic and explain why they would be a good Junior Astronaut candidate, as set out in the camp Terms and Conditions.
+- Submitting a one- to two-minute video in which they explain why they would be a good Junior Astronaut candidate, as set out in the camp Terms and conditions.

 2.Who is eligible for the Junior Astronaut Recruitment and camp?